 Your panther chameleon is particularly sensitive to how much water is in their enclosure.
 For the most part, you will not need to include a water dish.
 Instead, they are known for licking water off the leaves and plants in their enclosure.

-This is why an automatic mister that keeps your tank as wet as possible is a necessity for your chameleon.
+This is why an automatic mister that keeps your

 Not only does it keep the humidity levels high, but it also provides them with a fresh water source multiple times throughout the day and night to keep them hydrated.

 If you choose not to use a mister, you should spray the cage down with water at least two to three times daily.

 Panther chameleons will get most of the vitamins and minerals they need from gut-loaded insects but some supplementation can help.